AGE OLD DISORDERS — AN ALTERNATIVE TREATMENT

 HELP FOR ADD/ADHD

 Whatever the cause, ADD typically is associated with an under aroused brain as evidenced by an elevated Theta ratio.
 This is the reason why stimulants such as Ritalin, Strattera and Concerta are prescribed.
-Some studies indicate that children ingesting methylphenidate are more likely to abuse drugs later in life.
+Some studies indicate that children ingesting stimulants are more likely to abuse drugs later in life.
 Nadine Lamber, a professor of education at the University of California Berkeley, followed five hundred children for 26 years and states that the use of these ADD drugs doubles the chances that the child will grow into an adult who abuses drugs such cocaine.
 Furthermore, most patients suffer from unpleasant side-effects including loss of appetite and sleep issues.

 HELP FOR ANXIETY